Table of Contents

 Right to Privacy

-Suppose you commission a photographer, videographer or filmmaker to make a film or take photographs for you for a private purpose.
+Suppose you commission a photographer, videographer or filmmaker to make a film or take photographs for a private purpose.
 In that case, you also have the right to stop the filmmaker or photographer from making their photos or film publicly available.

 Key Takeaways